mohanvive/editor-pugins/editor-plugins.md

 ##### Using the Debugging Features

-The following debugging features are supported by Ballerina.
+The following debugging features are currently supported by Ballerina.

 - Launch/Attach
 - Breakpoints